ntieman/StringMath.js/README.md

 The algorithms aren't terribly efficient--most simply mirror the methods I would use if solving the problem with pencil and paper.

-Include string_math_shorthand to attach the StringMath methods directly to strings.
+Include string_math_shorthand.js to attach the StringMath methods directly to strings.
 This allows shorthand operations:

 * "1".add("1") === "2"
 * "3".subtract("2") === "1"